isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    most one reservation for each IP address and/or delegated prefix within each subnet, prior to the configuration update.

-The ``reservations-lookup-first`` is a boolean parameter which controls whether host reservations lookup should be performed before lease lookup.
+``reservations-lookup-first`` is a boolean parameter which controls whether host reservations lookup should be performed before lease lookup.
 This parameter has effect only when multi-threading is disabled.
 When multi-threading is enabled, host reservations lookup is always performed first to avoid lease-lookup